Mineral industry of Panama

 The mineral-mining industry of Panama accounted for about 1% of the country's GDP in 2006.
 This does not include any manufacturing of mineral commodities, such as cement or petroleum refinery products.

 Production and exploration

+The province of Veraguas since the Spanish colonization era in the 16th century, has been highly attractive to miners.
+Several mining operations were carried out in the province during this time for gold.
+The Remance gold mine in Veraguas was in operation as early as 1897 exporting gold to England.